m-salewski/pfynder/README.md

 # pfynder

+## Intro

-pfynder is a simple tool to find function, Object, and method names, usually in a Jupyter notebook.
+pfynder is a simple tool to find function, object, and method names, usually in a Jupyter notebook.

+## Dependencies

 It so far relies on a Linux environment, calling `find` and `grep` behind-the-scenes and then presents it nicely on the screen.

+## Usage

-It supports basic usage:
+It supports basic usage for searching a package (here "matplotlib") for a string ("xlim"):

 ```python
 >>> from pfynder import pfynd